Skip to content

 return self.text(f"Got: {value} in query string")

-Controllers also support dependency injection for their constructor (__init__ method), this will be explained in the next page.
+Controllers also support dependency injection for their constructor (__init__ method) and class properties, this will be explained in the next page.

 Serving static files